hadley/adv-r/docs-package.md

 The `README` file lives in the package directory.
 It should be fairly short (3-4 paragraphs) and answer the following questions:

-* Why should someone be use your package?
+* Why should someone use your package?
 * How does it compare to other existing solutions?
 * What are the main functions?